shikijs/shiki/docs/packages/stream.md

 By default, `CodeToTokenTransformStream` only emits **stable** tokens — no recalls.
 The trade-off is coarser granularity, usually one line at a time.

-For stream consumers that can handle recalls (e.g. the bundled Vue, React, and Solid components), set `allowRecalls: true` to get finer-grained tokens.
+For stream consumers that can handle recalls (e.g. the bundled Vue, React, Solid, and Svelte components), set `allowRecalls: true` to get finer-grained tokens.

 Typically recalls should be handled like: